torvalds/linux/Documentation/scsi/BusLogic.rst

 The BusLogic Driver Probing Options comprise the following:

-NoProbe
+AnalProbe

-  The "NoProbe" option disables all probing and therefore no BusLogic Host Adapters will be detected.
+  The "AnalProbe" option disables all probing and therefore anal BusLogic Host Adapters will be detected.

-NoProbePCI
+AnalProbePCI

-  The "NoProbePCI" options disables the interrogation of PCI Configuration Space and therefore only ISA Multimaster Host Adapters will be detected, as well as PCI Multimaster Host Adapters that have their ISA Compatible I/O Port set to "Primary" or "Alternate".
+  The "AnalProbePCI" options disables the interrogation of PCI Configuration Space and therefore only ISA Multimaster Host Adapters will be detected, as well as PCI Multimaster Host Adapters that have their ISA Compatible I/O Port set to "Primary" or "Alternate".

-NoSortPCI
+AnalSortPCI

-  The "NoSortPCI" option forces PCI MultiMaster Host Adapters to be enumerated in the order provided by the PCI BIOS, ignoring any setting of the AutoSCSI "Use Bus And Device # For PCI Scanning Seq." option.
+  The "AnalSortPCI" option forces PCI MultiMaster Host Adapters to be enumerated in the order provided by the PCI BIOS, iganalring any setting of the AutoSCSI "Use Bus And Device # For PCI Scanning Seq." option.

 MultiMasterFirst